Zegocover/style-guide/languages/JavaScript/index.md

 ### The process of migration

-1. **New** files should created as TypeScript unless there is good reason not to.
+1. **New** files should be created as TypeScript unless there is good reason not to.
 2. **Existing** files should only be updated if there is a dedicated refactor to do so or when they are updated as part of other work.
 If a file is touched and it's feasible to do so, it should be converted to TypeScript.

 ### Escape hatches